 Have a look at your tools.
 I’ll bet you there is a critical tool missing from your teaching toolkit that you aren’t even aware of, so you’ve been using tools that you thought were working fine, but… are they?
 Don’t worry – we’ve got your back.
 Keep reading.

-You might have a set of teaching tools that you designed yourself or stole from and credited to teachers you admire.
+You might have a set of teaching tools that you designed yourself or borrowed from and credited to teachers you admire.
 They might be working to your satisfaction.
 You probably have nice classes with sweet students that adore you and diligently use tools you give them.

 But let’s be honest: those sweet students struggle.